RavensbourneWebMedia/Web-Design-principles/sessions/09/README.md

 		</li>
 	</ol>
 	```
-* Fill in text and images.
+* Fill in texts and images.

 ### Let's style